Polynomial Voting Rules: Other Results, with PoS-Crypto Applications

 \begin{enumerate}

 \item[(i)] If $\delta_k (1+r_{ \mbox{cryp}}) \le 1$, then any feasible strategy will provide no greater utility for bidder $k$ than the non-participation strategy, i.e., $U^*_k \le n_{k,0}P_0$.

-\item[(ii)] If $ \delta_k (1+r_{ \mbox{cryp}}) \ge 1$, then the non-participation strategy will provide no greater utility for bidder $k$ than the no-trading strategy.
-In this case, bidder $k$ will participate in the bidding process until the terminal time $T_k$, i.e., $\tau_k = T_k$.
+\item[(ii)] If $ \delta_k (1+r_{ \mbox{cryp}}) \ge 1$, then any feasible strategy will provide no greater utility for bidder $k$ than the buy-out strategy.
+In this case, bidder $k$ will buy all available stakes at time $1$, and participate in the bidding process until the terminal time $T_k$.

-\item[(iii)] If $\delta_k (1+r_{ \mbox{cryp}})=1$, then, bidder $k$ is indifferent between the non-participation and the no-trading strategy with any exit time, both of which will provide no less utility than any feasible strategy (including the optimal strategy).
+\item[(iii)] If $\delta_k (1+r_{ \mbox{cryp}})=1$, then, bidder $k$ is indifferent between the non-participation and the buy-out strategy with any exit time, both of which will provide no less utility than any feasible strategy.
 In other words, all strategies achieve the same utility (which is $\Pi_{k,0}=n_0P_{k,0}$).

 \end{enumerate}